docQodly/docs/docs/orda/queries.md

 title: Queries
 ---

 Querying data is the most common database operation.
-You will always need to search, filter, and sort your data in datasources using different criteria.
+You will always need to search, filter, and sort your data in qodlysources using different criteria.

 Querying the Qodly datastore can be done through two APIs: